Search

 Does car insurance cover towed vehicles?

-In general, vehicles being towed are only covered under their own insurance policy.
+Towed vehicles are only covered if they have their own insurance plan.
 Vehicles being towed are not typically covered by the policy of the vehicle doing the towing.

 The most common situation where insurance will not cover towing is if the towed vehicle does not have its own policy.
 This is also the case even when the towed vehicle is not another car, like a boat or motorcycle.
 Your car’s comprehensive or collision coverage will not cover any additional vehicles it is towing.